 Bela is a mentor on Wishing Well’s musician in hospital scheme, as well as Community Works’ mentoring programme.
 She is currently on the School for Social Entrepreneurs’ twelve-month Trade Up learning programme in London, and is a trustee of national community music organisation Sound Sense.

-The course will run from 10am-4pm, and comprise a mix of lectures, practical sessions, and discussion.
+The course will run from 11am-1pm over two consecutive Saturdays, and comprise a mix of lectures, practical sessions, and discussion.

 We will focus on how to facilitate interactive music-making for and with people living with dementia, including: